Relatives bury children killed in Russian missile attack - WTOP News

 At the damaged building in Uman, people brought flowers and photos of the victims.

 The governor of a Russian region bordering Ukraine said four people were killed in a Ukrainian rocket attack.
-The rockets hit homes in the village of Suzemka, nine kilometers (six miles) from the Ukrainian border, said Bryansk regional governor Alexander Bogomaz.
+The rockets hit homes in the village of Suzemka, 9 kilometers (6 miles) from the Ukrainian border, said Bryansk regional governor Alexander Bogomaz.
 He said two other residents were injured and that defense systems had knocked down some of the incoming shells.

 Bryansk and the neighboring Belgorod region have experienced sporadic cross-border shelling throughout the war.
 In March, two people were reported killed in what officials said was an incursion by Ukrainian saboteurs in the Bryansk region.